Services

 Addiction

-Addiction can be classified as a behaviour pattern or use of substances, despite negative consequences and despite your best efforts to stop.
-I offer a flexible approach to treatment for addiction and bring over 5 years experience working in a rehabilitation service.
-The treatment process involves understanding the causes and consequences of addiction and developing new ways of coping without the substance or behaviour.
-I believe in maintaining a non-judgemental approach to addiction.
+Addiction can be understood as a repeated pattern of behaviour or substance use that continues despite negative consequences and despite your best efforts to stop.
+I offer a flexible and personalised approach to treatment, drawing on over five years of experience working in a rehabilitation service.
+The treatment process focuses on exploring the causes and consequences of addiction while developing new and healthier ways of coping without relying on substances or harmful behaviours.
+Throughout this work, I maintain a compassionate and non-judgemental approach, providing a safe and supportive space for recovery.

 Anger